spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 So from this we can list the this themes available to us in the `themes` object.
-But that's it, the function to handle the theme change lives on the `SiteThemeProvider`
+But that's it, the function to handle the theme change lives on the `SiteThemeProvider`.

 Back to the `SiteThemeContext.Consumer` as I mentioned earlier the child of a consumer is a function `() => ()` the first section is the